-The original Human Torch was created in Brooklyn, New York in the late 1930s.
-He was an android invented by professor Phineas T. Horton.
+The original Human Torch was created in Brooklyn, New York in the late 1930's.
+He was an android invented by Professor Phineas T. Horton.
 At first, Jim was kept in a safe oxygen-free glass tube.
 When Professor Horton showed his design to the world in a science fair, people applauded, but also feared him.
 However, disaster struck as soon as Jim was freed from the glass tube.
 He burst into flames, causing fear all over the science fair.
 Unable to control his flame, he flew away and unintentionally wreaked havoc all across Manhattan, burning everything he touched.
 Professor Horton was ordered to destroy the android, but couldn't.
 Jim fled and took refuge in abandoned farmhouses to keep away from those who feared him.

-Eventually, Jim managed to control his flame and wound up in various situations that caused him to do battle against small time criminals.
+Eventually, Jim managed to control his flame and wound up in various situations that caused him to do battle against small-time criminals.
 Hammond wanted to learn more about the human race and what made them human, but above all, he wanted to find out the difference between right and wrong.
-It was for this reason Jim applied for a job as a street police officer in New York City.
+It was for this reason, Jim applied for a job as a street police officer in New York City.
 During this time, Jim came to know ordinary people and even made some new friends.
 However, Jim always had to be careful not to give away his secret identity as the Human Torch.
-Jim fought the good fight and helped fighting crime as a police officer while also maintaining good ties with the police as The Human Torch.
+Jim fought the good fight and helped in fighting crime as a police officer while also maintaining good ties with the police as the Human Torch.
 However, Jim's biggest challenge had yet to come.

-Jim Hammond, the Original Human Torch, first appeared in Marvel Comics #1 (1939), making him one of the first Marvel characters--and its first true superhero.
+Jim Hammond, the original Human Torch, first appeared in Marvel Comics #1 (1939), making him one of the first Marvel characters--and its first true superhero.

 Major Story Arcs